zyros-dev/pgx-lower-addons/content/README.md

 (this image is from [Just-in-time Compilation in Vectorized Query Execution](https://homepages.cwi.nl/~boncz/msc/2011-JuliuszSompolski.pdf))

 Each node represents a function, and then an iterator is created where you can call `node.next()` for the next tuple value.

+Read more at:
+* [The development blog post](https://pgx.zyros.dev/blog), which walks through interesting subproblems I encountered more casually.